 - how well you respond to treatment

 - other factors such as your age, fitness and overall health.

 Discussing your prognosis and thinking about the future can be challenging and stressful.
-It is important to know that although the statistics for liver cancer can be frightening, they are an average and may not apply to your situation.
+It is important to know that although the statistics for primary liver cancer can be frightening, they are based on an average of many cases and may not apply to your situation.
 Talk to your doctor about how to interpret any statistics that you come across.

-The prognosis tends to be better when liver cancer is still in the early stages, but liver cancer is often found later.
-A liver transplant or surgery to remove the cancer (liver resection) may be an option to treat some people with primary liver cancer.
-Other treatments for primary liver cancer can significantly improve survival and can relieve symptoms to improve quality of life.
+The prognosis for liver cancer tends to be better when the cancer is still in the early stages, but liver cancer is often found later.
+Surgery to remove the cancer (liver resection) or a liver transplant may be an option for some people with primary liver cancer.
+Other treatments for liver cancer can significantly improve survival and can relieve symptoms to improve quality of life.